-Treatment is directed at controlling skin lesions (see Treatment) and at reducing joint inflammation.
-Drug therapy is similar to that for RA, particularly methotrexate.
+Treatment is directed at controlling skin lesions and at reducing joint inflammation.
+Drug therapy is similar to that for RA, particularly the DMARD methotrexate.
 Hydroxychloroquine is inconsistently of benefit and may cause exfoliative dermatitis or aggravate underlying psoriasis.
-Benefit may be gained from NSAIDs, cyclosporine, and TNF-α antagonists (see Other agents); TNF-α antagonists have been particularly effective.
+Benefit may be gained from NSAIDs, cyclosporine, TNF-alpha antagonists (see Other agents), ustekinumab, secukinumab, and apremilast.
+TNF-alpha antagonists have been particularly effective.
 (See also European League Against Rheumatism's [EULAR] recommendations for the management of psoriatic arthritis with pharmacologic therapies.)